 With his time at ANU now at an end, and after a period contributing not only to academic outcomes, but also student experience as an active member of the ANUSA, next year Harry will be starting work as a graduate with the Australian Fisheries Management Authority, an opportunity he is incredibly excited about.

-This is the kind of outcome our College is genuinely aiming for, for graduates of Harry’s calibre to be putting what he’s learnt in my studies to use in an applied context, and to learn more about sustainable management and food security.
+This is the kind of outcome our College is genuinely aiming for, for graduates of Harry’s calibre to be putting what he’s learnt in his studies to use in an applied context, and to learn more about sustainable management and food security.

 In the long term, Harry says he’d like to come back to ANU at some point to pursue further research in Pacific Studies - there's still so much to learn.